hotwaxlab/ocellight-perception-bustier/README.md

 ---

+## Open Source Intent

+**Ocellight** is shared as an open hardware project.

+- Hardware files, firmware, and documentation are intended for reuse
+- The architecture is modular and adaptable beyond this implementation
+- Patterns documented here may be useful for other wearable, assistive, or expressive interfaces
+- Interested persons are encouraged to adapt, simplify, or repurpose it as desired, including for other wearable or body-mounted interfaces.

+---

+## Media

+- **Demo video:** see `media/demo-video.md`
+- **Process and build images:** available in `media/photos/`

+---

 ## Acknowledgements

-This project is made possible by the Designer Development Award from the [**World of WearableArt**](https://worldofwearableart.com "World of WearableArt Website") in New Zealand.
+This project is made possible by the Designer Development Award from [**World of WearableArt**][wow] in New Zealand.

+[wow]: https://worldofwearableart.com "World of WearableArt website"

 ---

 ## Contact

 Questions, reuse inquiries, and collaborations are welcome via this repository.

+---